lfph/sig-contributor-experience/blueprint.md

 * The blueprint is kept as one page to ease the overview.
 * Some contributors prefer to break their contributor guide into subpages to make them easier to read.

-> Quotes passages, like this one are, are guidance towards the authors of a specific contributor guide.

 ## Table of Contents

 This guide is broken up into the following sections.